-- c.
-Review and evaluate discrepancies and fraud indicators to determine the scope of further investigation. - d.
-Proper diary systems should be employed and company reporting and authority levels followed. - e.
-Changes to reserves should be timely, reasonable, and follow documented carrier policy. - 6.
-Settlement Negotiations or Denial - a.
-Carriers should have a settlement evaluation plan to obtain reasonable negotiated settlements of warranted claims.
-Settlements should be within approved range or the reason clearly documented if exceeded. - b.
-Evaluate and pursue warranted settlements when the injury and expense end result can be established. - c.
-Evaluate mitigating factors that may reduce settlement value, such as comparative negligence or joint tortfeasor situations. - d.
-Unwarranted or fraudulent claims should be resisted and denied. - e.
-In the normal course of claim handling, a file should be referred for special investigation or expert analysis when discrepancies exist that are unresolved. - f.
-Underinsured motorist claims should document that no other party may be identified as liable.
-Recovery efforts should be made. - 7.
-Cases in Suit - a.
-Carriers should have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value. - b.
-Reservation of Right letters and Excess of Loss letters should be used when and where appropriate. - c.
-Suit referral should be timely and assigned to appropriate counsel. - d.
-Evaluation, case strategy, and legal action plan should be documented. - e.
-Legal bills should be reviewed for accuracy and reasonableness. - f.
-Carriers should have an Alternative Dispute Resolution Program.
+- a.
+Verifying and evaluating the type and extent of injury substantiated by available reports and/or independent examinations. - b.
+Confirming and documenting that treatment and expenses are reasonable, necessary, and related to the accident. - c.
+Reviewing and evaluating discrepancies and fraud indicators to determine the scope of further investigation. - d.
+Employing proper diary systems and ensuring ARC reporting and authority levels are followed. - e.
+Timely and reasonable changes to the reserves that follow the documented company policy.

+6. Settlement Negotiations or Denial

+- a.
+Carriers shall have a settlement evaluation plan to obtain reasonable negotiated settlements of warranted claims.
+Settlements shall be within approved range or the reason clearly documented if exceeded. - b.
+Settlements shall be evaluated and pursued when the injury and expense end result can be established. - c.
+Mitigating factors that may reduce settlement value, such as comparative negligence or joint tortfeasor situations shall be evaluated. - d.
+Unwarranted or fraudulent claims shall be resisted and denied. - e.
+In the normal course of claim handling, a file shall be referred for special investigation or expert analysis when discrepancies exist that are unresolved. - f.
+Underinsured motorist claims shall document when no other party is identified as liable.

+7. Cases in Suit

-- 8. Prior to making any payment equal to or in excess of \$500 to a third-party claimant the carrier must comply with the requirements of the Insurance Claim Payment Intercept Program, M.G.L.
+- a.
+Carriers shall have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value. - b.
+Reservation of Right letters and Excess of Loss letters shall be used when and where appropriate. - c.
+Suit referral shall be timely and assigned to appropriate counsel. - d.
+Evaluation, case strategy, and legal action plan shall be documented. - e.
+Legal bills shall be reviewed for accuracy and reasonableness. - f.
+Carriers shall have an Alternative Dispute Resolution Program. - 8.
+Prior to making any payment equal to or in excess of \$500 to a third-party claimant the carrier must comply with the requirements of the Insurance Claim Payment Intercept Program, M.G.L.
 Chapter 175, Section 24D.
 NOTE: Failure to comply with M.G.L.
 Chapter 175, Section 24D will subject the company to penalties proscribed by the Department of Revenue.
+These penalties will be in lieu of those penalties imposed for non compliance with the Performance Standards (Appendix I).

+9. Recovery

-These penalties will be in lieu of those penalties imposed for non compliance with the Performance Standards (see Appendix I). - 9.
-Recovery - a.
-The investigation should determine other parties involved in the accident, the probable extent of liability on each party, and the carrier or party against whom subrogation will be directed, if applicable. - B. Fraud Handling - 1.
-Screening Process for Suspected Fraudulent Claims - a.
+a.
+The investigation shall determine other parties involved in the accident, the probable extent of liability on each party, and the carrier or party against whom subrogation will be directed, if applicable.

+B. Fraud Handling

+1. Screening Process for Suspected Fraudulent Claims

+a.
 If in the course of the screening process or initial investigation discrepancies develop of a sufficiently serious nature or there are indications of potential fraud, such as:

-Accident of unusual circumstances Severity of accident Unusual number of injured passengers Prior index history Recognition of a pattern related to prior cases of fraud See Appendix A for other indicators
+Accident of unusual circumstances

+Severity of accident

+Unusual number of injured passengers

+Prior index history

+Recognition of a pattern related to prior cases of fraud

+(See Appendix A for other indicators)

-The case should be referred for special investigation.
+The case shall be referred for special investigation.